 I begin working with small improvements with paragraph writing and continue it all year.
 These activities are sometimes done alone, in a conference with me, or in stations.
 Since different students have different needs with different papers, I try to rotate the methods of delivery.

-By weaving small high school writing assignments into class work, I can continue gathering data and building community.
+By weaving small high school writing assignments into class work, I can continue gathering data, helping individual students, and building community.

 Model the Writing Process